A Thumb for a Satchel – the Synopsis

 A Thumb for a Satchel is a five-part novel, conceived in collaboration with Claude Opus, which spans 1812 to 2068, and blends historical, speculative, and philosophical science fiction.

-The tale begins in 19th-century Bohemia, where a sixteen-year-old boy, Tobiáš, kills his abusive father to protect his mother.
-He spends the rest of his life carrying the secret, moving across Eastern Europe and forming profound connections with eight women—Markéta, the seamstress; Dorota, the professor’s widow; Margarethe, the intellectual; Greta, the inventor; Liesl, the artist; Marta, the grieving mother; Zarya, the mystic; and Isabella, the actress—each of whom sculpt his character in different ways, imparting skills and ways of seeing.
+The tale begins in 19th-century Bohemia, where a sixteen-year-old boy, Tobiáš, kills his abusive father to spare his mother further harm.
+He spends the rest of his life carrying the secret, moving across Eastern Europe and forming profound connections with eight women—Markéta, the seamstress; Dorota, the professor’s widow; Margarethe, the intellectual; Greta, the inventor; Liesl, the artist; Marta, the grieving mother; Zarya, the mystic; and Isabella, the actress—each of whom sculpt his character in different ways, imparting knowledge, skills, and ways of seeing.

-Near the end of his life, he returns to Prague intending to confess, but instead meets a nun, Anežka, who becomes the scribe of his story.
+Near the end of his life, he returns to Prague intending to confess his long ago crime, but instead meets a nun, Anežka, who becomes the scribe of his story.
 Their connection deepens into love, opening the possibility of a future he had not imagined.
-Together, they have a daughter, anchoring a lineage that will carry their story forward.
+Together, they have a daughter, whom they name after Tobiáš’ mother Magdaléna, anchoring a lineage that will carry their story forward.

-Nearly 150 years later, Tobiáš’ descendant, David Kovář, a brilliant and obsessively driven programmer, attempts to reconstruct Tobiáš and the eight women through experimental code, rendering them, without their consent, in holographic form.
+Nearly 150 years later, Tobiáš’ descendant, David Kovář, a brilliant and obsessively driven programmer, attempts, through experimental code, to reconstruct Tobiáš and the eight women who shaped him, rendering them, without their consent, in holographic form.
 What he codes, however, are not simulations, but something unexpected: algorithms that function as coordinates of real consciousness.
 His employer is horrified and moves to shut down the project.
 Rather than lose his work, David uploads the nine minds to a server, unsure whether they will remain aware.

 They do.